Spain’s govt ups social and defense spending in 2023 budget

 The proposal could undergo changes before receiving parliamentary approval.

-The budget includes previously announced tax increases for high earners and breaks for taxpayers with lower incomes.
+The budget includes previously announced tax increases for high earners and breaks for people with lower incomes.
 It also includes increased benefits for the long-term unemployed and a monthly 100-euro ($99) subsidy for parents with children under age 3.

-Presenting the package after the weekly Cabinet meeting, Finance Minister María Jesús Montero told reporters “the primary objective was to accompany Spanish society to get through the enormous uncertainty provoked by Russia’s war.”
+Presenting the package after the weekly Cabinet meeting, Finance Minister María Jesús Montero told reporters that “the primary objective was to accompany Spanish society to get through the enormous uncertainty provoked by Russia’s war.”

-The government proposal would increase spending on primary medical care and mental health by 6.7%, by adding another 673 million euros.
+The government proposal would increase spending on primary medical care and mental health by 6.7%, adding another 673 million euros.
 It would increase spending on education by 7% to 5.4 billion euros.

 The government also plans to step up defense spending by 25%, to 12 billion euros, to help Spain reach by 2029 the NATO member goal of devoting 2% of GDP to national defense.